jabarragann/6d_pose_collection_scripts/README.md

 ```

 ## Scripts
-Scripts to use to collect and read data are found in `scripts/` folder.
+Scripts to collect and read data are found in `scripts/` folder.

 **Collection script**
 ```bash